 Susanne received a B.B.A. degree in commerce and business administration in Austria and worked for 12 years in the banking and manufacturing industry in Europe.
 She held marketing positions for several Silicon Valley companies over six years before moving to Grand Rapids in 2002.
 Prior to joining Van Andel Institute Graduate School in 2017, she held the position of senior executive assistant at Stiles Machinery, Inc., North America’s largest importer of industrial woodworking manufacturing equipment.

 Susanne supports the president and dean of the Graduate School and is the liaison between the dean and internal/external constituents.
 She is responsible for managing the dean’s daily schedule, coordinating events, faculty and committee meetings, supports the Graduate School Board of Directors as well as provides direct administrative support to the Director of Student Support Services, including student orientation.

 Kathy received a B.S. in business management from Cornerstone University in 2002.
 Prior to joining the Graduate School in 2010, Kathy served in executive support roles in education, healthcare and manufacturing, and owned and operated a computer consulting business.

 Kathy supports the Assistant Dean in courses and curriculum development and assists the Director of Assessment and Professional Development in surveys, data gathering, program review and accreditation initiatives, and faculty development.

 Michelle earned her Master’s degree in adult education and training in 2009.
 Prior to joining the Graduate School, she served as student services coordinator at the University of Phoenix.

-She is responsible for coordinating the summer internship programs, guest students, Academy of Modern Engineering program and the West Michigan Regional Undergraduate Science Research Conference as well as providing support to the Director of Enrollment and Records.
+She is responsible for coordinating the summer internship programs, guest student program, the West Michigan Regional Undergraduate Science Research Conference as well as providing support to the Director of Enrollment and Records.